Hitting the right notes: Yokota students carol their way into the 374th AW

 |Downloads:

-This work, Hitting the right notes: Yokota students carol their way into the 374th AW [Image 5 of 5], by SSgt Manuel Zamora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hitting the right notes: Yokota students carol their way into the 374th AW, by SSgt Manuel Zamora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Hitting the right notes: Yokota students carol their way into the 374th AW